ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r3-model-view-controller/README.md

 ## Introduction to MVC projects

-When beginning a new project, there are several different methods that can be used to set up the overall file structure and flow.
-One of the most commonly used architectural patterns is called MVC.
-This is an acronym for `Model`, `View`, `Controller`.
+When beginning a new project (especially, when using express), there are several different methods that can be used to set up the overall file structure and flow.
+One of the most commonly used architectural patterns is called MVC. this acronym stands for "Model, View, Controller".
-This pattern is favored because of its alignment with the computer science design principle, Separation of Concerns.
-By dividing up responsibilities within our file structure, we can encapsulate information to be referred to via abstraction and maintain cleaner codebases.
+This pattern is favored because of its alignment with the computer science design principle, [**separation of concerns**](https://en.wikipedia.org/wiki/Separation_of_concerns).
+By dividing up responsibilities within our file structure, for example, we can have our db connection work in one file and api routes in another file, ...etc.

 ```
 app-name-here